-- 1. Construct physical conditions to comport to the following criteria. - a.
+- 1. Construct physical conditions to meet the following criteria. - a.
 No office in which confidential information is stored, network computers are housed, or electronic files are accessed can feasibly be entered through a ground level window. - b.
 Workspace configurations ensure that confidential information on computer screens or present in workstations is not visible to unauthorized personnel who are in or passing by workspaces. - i.
 Desktop monitor placement ensures that confidential information is not visible to unauthorized personnel who are in or passing a work area. - ii.
 Computer screens are not visible through a ground level window. - iii.
-Privacy screens effectively limit any viewing by others when it is impossible to limit viewing through computer placement. - iv.
-Authorized users in the field place laptop computers so as to prevent others from viewing screen. - (a) Authorized users keep laptop in their sight at all times. - 2.
-Do not use or store computers in conditions of extreme heat or cold exposure. - 3.
-Store all items with confidential information in locked filing or storage cabinets.
-Do not leave items unsecured on desks or work surfaces. - 4.
-Maintain the keys in a secure location. - a.
-Keep keys on a key ring in a location that is not easily identified. - b.
-Keep individual keys in a location that is not easily identified. - 5.
-Ensure that no one enters a work area that may contain confidential information when a staff person is out of the office.
+Privacy screens or shades effectively limit any viewing by others when it is impossible to limit viewing through computer placement. - iv.
+Authorized users in the field place laptop computers to prevent others from viewing screen. - (a) Authorized users keep laptop in their sight or always locked. - 2.
+Computers may not be stored in conditions of extreme heat or cold exposure. - 3.
+Confidential information is placed in locked filing or storage cabinets and not unsecured on desks or work surfaces. - 4.
+Keys are kept in a location that is not easily identified. - 5.

-- a.
 Only management can authorize use of a workspace. - 6.
-Immediately report any special circumstances that impact the security of offices (e.g., broken locks, ground level windows, etc.) to a supervisor. - 7.
-Cleaning crews and other building maintenance personnel may only be escorted to work areas that contain confidential information during the hours personnel who work in these offices are present or a management designee is available. - a.
+Any special circumstances that impact the security of offices (e.g., broken locks, ground level windows, etc.) are immediately reported to a supervisor. - 7.
 Cleaning and maintenance crews do not have access to offices that may contain confidential information outside of normal operating hours, unless approved by the Section Supervisor.